Skip to Content

 Abbreviated 5-Day North Coast Trail Itinerary with Water Taxi Pick-up

-If you want to skip the walk out to the Cape Scott Trailhead, his abbreviated 5-day itinerary is a good option.
-I chose this North Coast Trail itinerary on my 2021 trip because I had already hiked the Cape Scott Trail four times.
+If you want to skip the walk out to the Cape Scott Trailhead, this abbreviated 5-day itinerary is a good option.
+I chose this North Coast Trail itinerary on my most recent trip because I had already hiked the Cape Scott Trail four times.

 Day 1 – Shushartie Bay to Skinner Creek: 8.1 km (6-7 hours)